-When it comes to elopements, we’re big believers that it doesn’t get any better than eloping in the mountains.
-As adventure wedding photographers who specialize exclusively in small weddings and elopements, we spend so much of our time scouting out the best elopement locations for our couples.
-And without fail, the locations that consistently take our breath away are the mountains.
+When it comes to elopements, I’m a big believer that it doesn’t get any better than eloping in the mountains.
+As an adventure wedding photographer who specializes exclusively in small weddings and elopements in the mountains, I spend so much of my time scouting out the best elopement locations for our couples.
+And without fail, the locations that consistently take my breath away are the mountains.

-Being Colorado-based, we’re definitely a bit biased, as we spend pretty much all of our time in the Rockies.
-But the thing we love most about eloping in the mountains is the variety you can get in your elopement location.
+Being Colorado-based, I’m definitely a bit biased, as I spend pretty much all of my time in the Rockies.
+But the thing I love most about eloping in the mountains is the variety you can get in your elopement location.
 The San Juan mountains in Colorado are vastly different from the dry, barren mountains in California’s Death Valley National Park.
 And the earthy, green-covered mountains in the Pacific Northwest are truly in a league of their own.
 Contrary to popular belief, not all mountains look the same.
 And depending on which mountain range in the US you’re eyeballing for your mountain elopement, the views will be vastly different.

-One of the most important things to keep in mind when you’re eloping in the mountains is how the seasons can impact your elopement day.
+One of the most important things to keep in mind when you’re eloping in the mountains is how the seasons can impact your mountain elopement day.
 Washington State is a great example of this.
-While Seattle itself might not have any snow in the city on a winter day, the mountains could be getting absolutely covered in powder.
-On the other hand, it could be a swelteringly hot day in Colorado’s front range towns, but your elopement on one of Colorado’s 14ers could require winter attire.
+While Seattle itself might not have any snow in the city on a winter day, the mountains could be getting absolutely covered in powder on the day of your mountain elopement.
+On the other hand, it could be a swelteringly hot day in Colorado’s front range towns, but your mountain elopement on one of Colorado’s 14ers could require winter attire.

-When we photograph mountain elopements, we like to let our couples know that the mountains have their own weather (and to some extent, their own seasons!).
+When I photograph mountain elopements, I like to let our couples know that the mountains have their own weather (and to some extent, their own seasons!).
 Because of the elevation difference between the mountains and the larger cities that sit near them, the weather at higher elevation could be vastly different than what people are experiencing in town.
-With that said, we’re breaking down each season in the mountains, and what the pros and cons of each are.
+With that said, I’m breaking down each season, and what the pros and cons of each are when planning your elopements in the mountains.

 Once you and your partner have figured out which season you’d like to elope during, you can jump right into finding your dream mountain elopement location.
-We recommend checking in with your mountain elopement photographer at this point, as they’ll be able to guide you in the right direction.
-As elopement photographers, it’s super important to us to ensure we’re constantly scouting the best places in the mountains for elopements.
-And we do it so we can recommend the best off-the-beaten-path mountain elopement locations for couples eloping in the mountains.
+I recommend checking in with your mountain elopement photographer at this point, as they’ll be able to guide you in the right direction.
+As an elopement photographer, it’s super important to me to ensure I’m constantly scouting the best places in the mountains for elopements.
+And I do it so I can recommend the best off-the-beaten-path mountain elopement locations for couples eloping in the mountains.

 Depending on where you’re eloping in the mountains, there’s a chance you’ll need to acquire a wedding permit to do so.
 If you’re eloping in a national park, a wedding permit is pretty much a guaranteed necessity.
 When it comes to eloping in national forests, it’ll vary on a case-by-case basis.
-The best thing you can do is check in with the local ranger for your mountain elopement location.
+The best thing you can do is check in with the local ranger before planning your elopement in the mountains.
 They can point you in the right direction.

-As elopement photographers who specialize in photographing adventurous weddings, we have a few favorite states that we recommend when couples are eloping in the mountains.
+As an elopement photographer who specializes in photographing elopements in the mountains, I have a few favorite states I recommend when couples are planning to elope in the mountains.
 So without further ado, our top mountain elopement states…

 With more 14ers than any other state in the US, Colorado is a mountain lover’s paradise.
-If you’re looking for the ultimate mountain adventure elopement location, look no further than Colorado.
+If you’re looking for the ultimate adventure location for your elopement in the mountains, look no further than Colorado.
 There’s an outdoors culture unlike anything else, and you’ll run across some of the most epic mountain views imaginable.

 From alpine lakes to giant sand dunes, Colorado’s mountains have it all.
 And it’s the reason we thing Colorado is the best state for eloping in the mountains.